Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Recommendations:

-• Consider the sources of resources; some may not match the projects principles and should not be accepted
+• Consider the sources of resources; some may not match the project principles and should not be accepted

-• Consider sharing proposals, perhaps and their reviews, to allow broader communities understand them and use them as examples, in order to broader the set of potential proposers
+• Consider sharing proposals, perhaps and their reviews, to allow broader communities to understand them and use them as examples, to broader the set of potential proposers

-• Consider making both the principles/processes and the decisions you make regarding projects resources (both financial and volunteer) and project resource usage (both financial and volunteer) public
+• Consider making both the principles/processes and the decisions you make regarding project resources (both financial and volunteer) and project resource usage (both financial and volunteer) public

 • Consider principles of DEI in making decisions about resource allocation